scott-vision/YOLO-COCO-Converter/README.md

 # YOLO-COCO-Converter

-YOLO↔COCO conversion tools with an extra COCO dataset merger.
+YOLO <-> COCO conversion tools with an extra COCO dataset merger.
 Use the unified CLI for conversions and merging, or import functions in notebooks.

 ## Features
-- YOLO → COCO: Build COCO JSON from YOLO labels and image sizes
+- YOLO -> COCO: Build COCO JSON from YOLO labels and image sizes
-- COCO → YOLO: Write YOLO .txt labels and classes.txt from COCO
+- COCO -> YOLO: Write YOLO .txt labels and `classes.txt` from COCO
 - Merge COCO: Merge multiple COCO datasets with id remapping and options
 - Optional Pillow for image size detection; or provide a sizes CSV